robweber/trash-panda/README.md

 __Top Nav Links__

 You can add additional links to the top navigation menu by using `links` key.
+All custom links will be grouped together in a dropdown tab title "Links".
+This title can be changed via the `links_title` option.

 Each link must include a name and URL.
 By default links will open in a new browser tab but this can be changed by setting `new_tab: False`.
 A common use case is linking directly to a custom page created with the [markdown documentation](#direct-documentation-links) feature.

 ```
 web:
   top_nav:
+    links_title: My Links  # optional, "Links" by default
     links:
       - name: Test Link
         url: /dashboard/docs/test-link